 - More than 35 years of experience as a real estate attorney

-- Advises major regional developers and investors with diversified portfolios on a full spectrum of office, industrial, recreational, and retail property transactions, including acquisitions and dispositions, leasing, financing, joint ventures, workouts, and alternative energy transactions
+- Advises major regional developers and investors with diversified portfolios on a full spectrum of office, industrial, recreational, and retail property transactions, including ac-quisitions and dispositions, leasing, financing, joint ventures, and workouts

-- Lectures on leasing transactions, build-to-suit leases, and other real estate topics
+- Lectures on joint ventures, leasing transactions, build to suit leases, and other real estate topics

-- Former chair of Nossaman’s Real Estate Transactions Practice Group, and is the current assistant managing partner of Nossaman
+- Former chair of Nossaman’s Real Estate Transactions Practice Group, and former assis-tant managing partner of Nossaman.
+Leasing partner for Nossaman.

 - J.D. degree, University of Southern California School of Law; B.A. degree, University of Pennsylvania